Hashdan-M/Tenable-Nessus-Scan-and-Remediation/README.md

 <br />
 <br />

-We will now download and install old deprecated software of Mozilla Firedox and VLC Media Player inside the VM and run our Nessus scanner to see how many more vulnerabilities it will detect.
+We will now download and install old deprecated software of Mozilla Firefox (Version 1.0) and VLC Media Player (Version 2.0.0) inside the VM and run our Nessus scanner to see how many more vulnerabilities it will detect.
 <br/>